-The FTP, TELNET, TN3270, and OpenSSH components include a wider variety of commands than do the other user services.
+The FTP, TELNET, and TN3270 components include a wider variety of commands than do the other user services.

-You can start FTP, TELNET, TN3270, or OpenSSH and connect to a remote host interactively in either of two ways:
+You can start FTP, TELNET, or TN3270 and connect to a remote host interactively in either of two ways:

 • Specify the component name followed by the Enter key.
 The component's prompt appears, and you can then enter the CONNECT command.
 For example, to start an FTP session and then connect to a remote host named FATHM, type: